zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/devops-pipeline/devops-pipeline.md

     ![devops stage](./images/devops-stage-fulfillment-deploy.png)

+    *Note*: The target environment will only be available after the Stack job in the Lab 1 provision the OKE environment.
+If you got up to this point while the Stack was running the job, check the logs and status of the Stack job.

 1. Here is how the Deployment pipeline shows up after defining the first Stage:
 ![devops pipeline deploy carts](./images/devops-pipeline-fulfillment.png)

 1. Next, let's create a single stage for deploying the NATS Artifact, which should deploy before the Fulfillment Deployment stage.
 That means, we should create the stage on top of the fulfillment deployment.
 Click on the plus sign on top of fulfillment-deployment stage, then Add Stage.
 ![devops pipeline add new nats stage](./images/devops-fulfillment-add-new-stage.png)

-1. Select Apply manifest to your Kubernetes cluster and click Next.
+1. Select `OKE:Default (Apply manifest to your Kubernetes cluster)` and click Next.

 1. In the next window, enter the following data then click on `Add`: